-The difference between these two bases has been termed "Events Not In Data" or ENIDs by EIOPA.
+The difference between these two bases has been termed "Events Not In Data" or ENIDs by some in the UK insurance industry.
 An allowance for ENIDs has been added to the Solvency II technical provisions by loading each future cash flow by a percentage which increases as the length of time to the cash flow increases.
 Due to the inherent difficulty of estimating the impact of events which have not occurred in the past and which have an extremely low likelihood, these percentages are extremely subjective.
 However a recent benchmarking exercise carried out by an independent third party indicated that the Company's approach to ENIDs was broadly in line with that of peer entities.